thenoahac/whats-the-weather/README.md

 -Thank you to Chris Le for talking about how to utilize bootstrap and explaining it to me!

 -Thank you to Annie Hosch on collabing with me on a general project structure

+-Thank you to Mark Fulton for helping me solve script issues and working with me for a long time to essentially reformat my entire code.

+-Thank you Gerry Mandell for helping me with my script issues and sitting down with me for a long time.